zacjmurphy/DarkRefined/README.md

   <summary>1️⃣ - <i>How do I check if I am using the latest version on ElegantFin?</i></summary>

 - To make sure that you are using the latest version of ElegantFin, check the version number at the bottom in the Dashboard screen.
-- I should be something like ElegantFin v24.12.XX
+- It should be something like ElegantFin v24.12.XX
 </details>

 <details>